Singer Justin Timberlake arrested and accused of driving while intoxicated on New York's Long Island

-NEW YORK — (AP) — Singer Justin Timberlake was arrested early Tuesday and is accused of driving while intoxicated on New York’s Long Island, authorities said.
+NEW YORK — (AP) — Justin Timberlake was arrested early Tuesday on allegations that the singer was driving while intoxicated on New York’s Long Island, authorities said.

-Timberlake was expected to be arraigned in Sag Harbor, on the eastern end of Long Island, according to a statement from the Suffolk County district attorney’s office.
+Timberlake was released from custody later in the morning after being arraigned in Sag Harbor, on the eastern end of Long Island.
+He was charged with one DWI count, with his next court date scheduled for July 26, the Suffolk County district attorney’s office said.

-Timberlake’s representatives did not immediately return requests for comment from The Associated Press.
+Timberlake’s lawyer and representatives did not immediately return requests for comment from The Associated Press.

 Timberlake has two upcoming shows in Chicago on Friday and Saturday, then is scheduled for New York's Madison Square Garden next week on Tuesday and Wednesday.